Timeline - Protests against Saleh rule in Yemen

 May 28 - Security forces and tribesmen agree to a truce.

-May 30 - Truce breaks down, with militants regaining control of ruling party building in the Hasaba district of Sanaa.
+May 30 - Truce breaks down, militants regain control of ruling party building in the Hasaba district of Sanaa.

 June 3 - Opposition parades through Sanaa the bodies of 50 people it says were killed in clashes with Saleh's forces.